TristanD2004/TristanD2004.github.io/_posts/2022-05-24-second-post.md

 ---
-title:  "Deepfakes, wat is dan nu?"
+title:  "Deepfakes, wat is dat?"
 ---

 ## Wat is deepfake?